 I think I’ve seen The Alchemist under the arm of just about every hippie I’ve ever met… and I’ve never once asked any of them about it, for fear that it would “change my life” or “give me a new perspective” or “open my mind” or some shit.
 Maybe that makes me a cynic, but so be it!
-The point is that, like most of the books on my original reading list, I knew very little about The Alchemist going in, but in service of my aim to Keep Up With The Penguins, I went in regardless.
+The point is that, like most of the books on my reading list, I knew very little about The Alchemist going in, but in service of my aim to Keep Up With The Penguins, I went in regardless.

 The cover of this edition promises “a fable about following your dreams”, and I suppose it delivered, technically.
-Like any fable, it wasn’t a tough read, and I burned through it in just a few hours (the fastest I’ve finished any book for this project, as I recall).
+Like any fable, it wasn’t a tough read, and I burned through it in just a few hours.
 The Alchemist reads like a fairytale, with very simple and straightforward language; I wondered if it read the same way in the original Portuguese, but I guess I’ll never know.

 Oh, yeah, a bit of background: Paulo Coelho is a Brazilian author, and The Alchemist was originally written in Portuguese (“O Alquimista”).
 This version was translated into English by Alan R. Clarke, and it has been translated into some 70 other languages as of 2016.

 Anyway, The Alchemist starts with an Andalusian shepherd, Santiago, having recurring dreams about finding treasure buried under the Egyptian pyramids (haven’t we all?).
 He stumbles across a Romani fortune-teller, who confirms his suspicion that the dream is prophetic – and believe you me, in my head I’m screaming “BUDDY, THIS IS NOT A GOOD PLAN!”, but he doesn’t hear me.
 Then he sits down to have a chat with a King disguised as a pauper, who tells him:

 “When you want something, all the universe conspires in helping you achieve it.”The Alchemist